10 Signs Your Website Might Not Be Guiding Visitors Clearly

 The Homepage UX Playbook includes guided exercises, messaging frameworks, homepage scoring, CTA refinement, and structure evaluation worksheets—designed for a hands-on, step-by-step approach to improving clarity.

-6. Navigation Labels Aren’t Intuitive
+6. Navigation Labels Require Interpretation

-7. Content Is Hard to Scan
+7. Content Feels Difficult to Scan

 8. Important Actions Are Easy to Miss